 - ASIM Chemistry Training and Support (Brooks Moss, email@example.com)

 - ASIM Physics Training and Support (Julie Covin, firstname.lastname@example.org)

-Contact our specialists today to support you (either virtually or face-to-face) as you return to school!
+Contact our specialists today to request on-site instructional support as you return to school!
 We are here for you!

 Technology in Motion with Dr. Robert Mayben

-Contact Dr. Robert Mayben at firstname.lastname@example.org to support your school or district's technology professional learning needs.
+Contact Dr. Robert Mayben at email@example.com to support your school or district's technology professional learning needs.
+He will be working with many districts in our region during the first two weeks of August.
 PLU opportunities and other training opportunities will be posted soon!
-Don't miss Tech Meet Tuscaloosa on August 3 and Schoology 101 training on August 5!